-Parents/carers, seeking admission that is not part of the normal admission process are able to make an in year application for the school.
-Parents/carers should complete the in year application form available on the school website.
+Parents/carers, seeking admission that is not part of the normal admission process are able to make an in-year application direct to the school.
+Parents/carers should complete the in-year application form available on the school website.

-The following applications will be treated as in-year admissions during 2024-25:
+The following applications will be treated as in-year admissions during 2025/26:

-- applications for admission to Reception which are received after 1 September 2024 - all other applications for admission to Year 1 to 6.
+- applications for admission to Reception which are received after 1 September 2025 - all other applications for admission to Year 1 to 6.

 Applications will not normally be considered in advance of the date the place is required, this will be approximately 35 days for those moving house, and 21 days for those not moving house.
-However, applications for admission in September 2024 can be made from June 2024.
+However, applications for admission in September 2025 can be made from June 2025.